In A Nutshell: The Poetry of Violence

 Join Artistic Director Peter Evans and a crack team of actors as they jump from scene to scene and play to play, exploring the poetry of violence with relish and delight.

-From Macbeth to Much Ado About Nothing, Romeo and Juliet to Richard III, Peter will share insights into Shakespeare’s concerns and preoccupations and the inner workings of the plays.
+From Macbeth to Much Ado About Nothing, Hamlet to Henry V, Peter will share insights into Shakespeare’s concerns and preoccupations and the inner workings of the plays.

 In A Nutshell enthralled audiences in 2022 and Bell Shakespeare are excited to return with a second instalment in 2024.
 Whether you are new to Shakespeare, or an aficionado, you will be entertained, enriched, and inspired by this production.
 Performed in The Neilson Nutshell at Pier 2/3 in the Walsh Bay Arts Precinct.